 SelekTOR 3, Tor Exit Node Selection Made Simple

-SelekTOR is a Java based GUI frontend for the Tor Client.
+SelekTOR is an open source (GPL2) Java based GUI frontend for the Tor Client.

 Advantages To Using SelekTOR :